TL;DR

 How important are online reviews for roofing companies?

 Critical.
 97% of consumers read reviews for local businesses and 47% will not use a business with fewer than 20 reviews, according to BrightLocal (2026).
-For roofers specifically, 67% of homeowners rate reviews as very or extremely important when choosing a contractor.
+For roofers specifically, based on industry survey data, 67% of homeowners rate reviews as very or extremely important when choosing a contractor.
 Display your Google reviews prominently on your site.

 Does a roofing company need a blog on their website?

 A blog significantly helps with SEO and trust building.
 Posts about roofing materials, maintenance tips, storm damage guidance, and cost breakdowns attract homeowners searching for information.
-Websites with blogs have 434% more indexed pages.
+Websites with blogs have 434% more indexed pages (DemandSage, 2026).
 Each blog post is another chance to rank for a local keyword and attract potential customers.

 How do I get my roofing website to show up in Google Maps?